ZakharovOpen/ApiPyrus/README.md

   }
 ```

 P.S.
 There are also methods for working with simple tasks, members, catalogs, announcements, roles.
 Located in the "ApiPyrus.Models.Methods" namespace and in the "apiClient" instance.
-"ValueField" can be different object, details https://pyrus.com/en/help/api/fields.
-Each Field and Cell entity has a 'GetValueObject' method that returns an object (IValue).